ed-donner/connect/README.md

 It has been great fun making this Arena and watching LLMs duke it out!

 Quick links:
+- The [Live Arena](https://edwarddonner.com/connect-four/)  courtesy of amazing HuggingFace Spaces
 - The [GitHub repo](https://github.com/ed-donner/connect) for the code
-- The [HuggingFace Spaces](https://huggingface.co/spaces/ed-donner/connect) where it's running
 - My [LinkedIn](https://www.linkedin.com/in/eddonner/) - I love connecting!

 If you'd like to learn more about this: